indrajithi/vs-journal/README.md

 Open the command runner: `cmd + p + >`

 1. VSJournal: Journal
-2. VSJournal: Create a New Note'
+2. VSJournal: Create a New Note
+3. VSJournal: Create a New Note in Folder
-3. VSJournal: Set Git Remote
+4. VSJournal: Set Git Remote
-4. VSJournal: Sync Remote Git
+5. VSJournal: Sync Remote Git